Applications are open for the 2019 academic year.

 A student is allocated to a year group according to his/her date of birth, in accordance with the Ministry of Education (MOE) regulations.

 For students coming into Qatar the primary consideration when placing a student in a grade/year group will be their age.
-Students must have satisfactorily completed the full previous equivalent academic year and parents are required to submit school reports or certificates to this effect.
+Students must have completed the full previous equivalent academic year and parents are required to submit school reports or certificates to this effect, for them to qualify to be enrolled into the next academic year.
+The Ministry of Education will not approve a student's application to a year group if they have not completed the previous academic year or have missed a term of the new academic year.

 We accept admissions for new students coming into Qatar until 30 January of each year, as per the Ministry of Education directive.
 However, Qatar Airways staff can discuss special enrolment procedures of their children after this date with the Admissions Office.